caido/documentation/src/user_guide/configuration.md

 1. Specify the `--listen` flag at runtime
 2. Modify the default in the [configuration file](./configuration.md#configuration-file-location)

-It is totally possible to bind the address `0.0.0.0`, though we do recommend doing so if you expose Caido to the internet.
+It is totally possible to bind the address `0.0.0.0`, though we do not recommend doing so if you expose Caido to the internet.

 ## Configuration file location